Written By: Brett Singer MS, RD, CSSD, LD with Memorial Hermann IRONMAN Sports Medicine Institute

 3. Dried and Semi-solid fruits: In addition to fresh fruit, don’t be afraid to try out dried fruits or semi-solid options.
 These are small, compact, and easily transportable sources of carbohydrates.

 - Dried fruit: In addition to more common options such as raisins, try out options such as dates, apricots, mangos, cherries and any number of other options available within the grocery.

 - Semi-solid: Apple sauce is a great option that you can even find in squeezable packages.
-In addition to this, there are other forms of semi-solid fruits which may feel slightly less filling to consume.
+In addition to this, there are other forms of semi-solid fruits that may feel slightly less filling to consume.

-Build Your Own: There are lots of granola bars on the market now a days including grains, nuts and seeds.
+Build Your Own: There are lots of granola bars on the market nowadays including grains, nuts and seeds.
 While those are one option, you can also build your own.
 There are plenty of no-bake energy bar/bite recipes you can find online and try out.
 They’ll typically include oats, dried fruits, nuts/seeds, and chocolate!

 Have questions or want to set up a virtual nutrition consultation?
 Please contact Memorial Hermann IRONMAN Sports Medicine Institute Sports Dietitian Brett Singer at firstname.lastname@example.org.
 You can also follow him on twitter @bsinger10 or on Instagram @bsinger_sportsrd.